ChrisBAshton/smartresolution/README.md

 ## Installation

 Note: all of the commands in the rest of this README are relative to the root of the repository.
-Therefore, when you've downloaded the repo, make sure you `cd major-project` to go into the top level of the repository.
+Therefore, when you've downloaded the repo, make sure you `cd major-project` to go into the top level of the repository before running any of the following commands.

-* download repository
+I've made a handy one-line installer script which installs all dependencies and creates and populates the database.
+You should run that script OR the manual installation - not both.

+### One-step installation

+`php install.php`

+### Manual installation

 * install dependencies with Composer (`composer install`)
 * create production database: `sqlite3 data/production.db < data/db.sql`
+* at this stage you can tweak `data/fixtures/seed.php` to populate the production database, or you can leave the database blank and fill in manually later.
-* gem install bundler
+* `gem install bundler`
-* bundle install
+* `bundle install`

 ## Seeing is believing